Seriously, one of our favourite things to experience is the Bucharest nightlife because party time in Bucharest is where the city comes alive.

-Bucharest is still mostly unspoiled by the groups of hen and stag parties that swarm into other European capitals to take advantage of the great night life and currency exchange rate.
+Bucharest is still mostly unspoiled by the groups of hen and stag parties that swarm into other European capitals to take advantage of the great nightlife in and currency exchange rate.

 Having a wander around Old Town if you don’t have a pre-planned night out is your best bet, listen out for the wafts of music being played and pick a bar based on your musical tastes.
-Don’t be alarmed if sometime during your dance off in the middle of the club you get covered in toilet paper, this is the Bucharest version of throwing confetti or dropping balloons.
+Don’t be alarmed if, sometime during your dance-off in the middle of the club, you get covered in toilet paper; this is the Bucharest version of throwing confetti or dropping balloons.

 Bound and vintage are both very popular clubs with students, they play a good range of latest hits and usually get pretty crowded, Bound has its own sax player who plays along with the DJ and there are usually some Romanian celebrities hanging around in these clubs.
 If you do want to dance in here buying a bottle of spirit will guarantee you a table for the whole night so at least you have somewhere to keep your coats and bags.